 4. Compulsive Habits

-Depression and anxiety is usually accompanied by compulsive behavior.
+Depression and anxiety are usually accompanied by compulsive behavior.
 The urge to correct something only very slightly out of place or obsessively clean are two common compulsive behaviors those with generalized anxiety may face.
 While these behaviors seem harmless, you must know that they point to the larger issue at hand.
 It’s important to be very aware of your habits when feeling stressed and anxious.

 5. Obsessing Over The Past